FigureTechnologies/asset-classification-smart-contract/README.md

 ```

 5. Find the `code_id` output from the previous command.
 If you're following this guide from a fresh install, the value
    should just be 1.
 Let's assume it is for this next command.
 Time to instantiate the contract!
+Note: In some localnet
+   environments, `pio` is a restricted root name and `pb` is unrestricted.
+If this command fails due to a restricted
+   name issue, try using `"base_contract_name": "asset.pb"` instead.

 ```shell
 provenanced tx wasm instantiate 1 \